mattkimber/roadie/README.md

 * `table`: the path to the tracking table (defaults to `table.csv`)
 * `template_directory`: the root path in which templates can be found (defaults to the current path)
+* `additional_text_field`: if specified, a field in the .csv which contains additional text (e.g. historical details or usage hints) for the sprite
+* `additional_text_format`: if specified, a format string for additional text - useful for format elements which are consistent across all sprites.
+If this does not contain a `%s` string location character, one will be appended.

 A tracking table must have the following **mandatory** fields: